jorgenskogmo/shoelace/docs/frameworks/vue.md

 # Vue

-Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Shoelace in your Vue apps with ease.
+Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Klik in your Vue apps with ease.

 ## Installation

-To add Shoelace to your Vue app, install the package from npm.
+To add Klik to your Vue app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace
 ```

-You'll need to tell Vue to ignore Shoelace components.
+You'll need to tell Vue to ignore Klik components.
 This is pretty easy because they all start with `klik-`.

 ```js
 import { createApp } from 'vue';